 Strategies for Improvement:

-Interaction Metrics to Measure in Customer Service
+Essential Interaction Metrics to Measure in Customer Service

 Understanding and optimizing customer interactions is vital for building lasting relationships.
 The following customer service KPIs provide insights into how efficiently and effectively businesses communicate with their customers:

-1. Number of Interactions Per Ticket
+12. Number of Interactions Per Ticket

-The number of interactions per ticket metric quantifies the frequency of exchanges between a customer and the support team to resolve a single issue.
+The number of interactions per ticket metric quantifies the frequency of exchanges between a customer and the customer support team to resolve a single issue.
 This customer service metric to track offers insights into the efficiency and clarity of communication during issue resolution.

 Minimizing the number of interactions per ticket is crucial for efficient issue resolution.
 It signifies streamlined communication and comprehensive resolution of customer concerns in fewer interactions, enhancing overall customer satisfaction metrics.

-2. Preferred Communication Channel
+13. Preferred Communication Channel

 The preferred communication channel metric involves observing and aligning with customer choices for communication channels—be it email, live chat, phone, or social media.

 Acknowledging and optimizing preferred communication channels enhances the overall customer experience.
-Providing omni-channel support ensures that customers can engage through their preferred mediums, contributing to increased satisfaction and responsiveness.
+Providing omni-channel customer support ensures that customers can engage through their preferred mediums, contributing to increased satisfaction and responsiveness.

 Strategies to optimize channels: